Skip to content

 As the name implies, FOSS is free to use, so you’re not tied to expensive software licenses or locked into a specific software vendor.

 Open-source software makes its source code freely available for viewing, modification, and distribution.
-Key characteristics:

 • Transparency: Inspect calculations and verify algorithms